Hold on to your toolkits: DM hosts new course

 |0

-This work, Hold on to your toolkits: DM hosts new course [Image 5 of 5], by A1C Jasmyne Bridgers-Matos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Hold on to your toolkits: DM hosts new course, by A1C Jasmyne Bridgers-Matos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.